r-crosswords/aotw/exolve-README.md

 | `confirm-delete-older` | Delete all puzzle states saved before |
 | `confirm-state-override` | Do you want to override the state saved in this device with the state found in the URL?|

 The `.hover`-suffixed names are for tooltips.
-These relabelings for these should not include HTML markup.
+The relabelings for these should not include any HTML markup.

 The `confirm-` prefixed messages are all for dialogs seeking confirmation.
 They all have one special feature: if you set them to be emoty strings, then the